GDL Playing Guidelines

 If any player is timed out or withdraws at any stage during a League season, the player’s results will become null and void, as if the player was not ever part of the division.
 This is in place so that the remaining players are compared fairly, with only results between them counting.
 Any stats from voided games will still be retained in your records.

-In each League phase, you must play at least:
+In each League phase, you should aim to play:

 Extensions may be granted if you can provide evidence, via a support ticket, that you have organised matches so that you can meet the following weeks’ games played requirement.
 This evidence must be sent before that deadline passes.
 There may also be consideration where an opponent withdraws or is timed out from the League phase themselves which has meant you can’t play them.